babowsk1/flatqube-docs/use/dao/interface/dao-page.md

 * **Min weight** - the minimum number of votes required to get into the distribution of awards.
 * **Max weight** - the maximum number of votes for one pool.

-In the center of the block, you can see a graphical representation of the distribution of votes by currency pairs.
+In the center of the block, you can see a graphical representation of the distribution of votes by currency pool.

 <figure><img src="../../../.gitbook/assets/image (142).png" alt=""><figcaption><p><strong>Epoch</strong> block</p></figcaption></figure>